pochlax/fake-news-detection/README.md

 ## 2. Output Data

 The output data is a report of the credibility level for the input article.
 The analysis is broken down into several sections; content analysis, fact verification and social media analysis.
-The results of the sections will contirbute to the final credibility score.
+The results of the sections will contirbute to the **final credibility score**.

 ## 3. Models Used